Why did I become a Catholic?

 My dear children, I write this to you so that you will not sin.
-But if anybody does sin, we have an advocate with the Father -- Jesus Christ, the Righteous One.

 What about eternal security?
 If I am completely forgiven and saved by the blood of Jesus and nobody can "snatch" me out of the Father's hand as Jesus promised (John 10:29) then what difference does it make whether I sin or not?

 Yes, Jesus said that nobody can snatch us out of the Father's hand, but he didn't say we are no longer free to walk away or even fall away as a result of the choices we make.
 Saying the "sinner's prayer" is not a license to continue living as we had done before; it is not "fire insurance" for those who play with matches, and the possibility of losing our salvation should be our wake up call and motivate us to make an effort to stay away from sin.

 It is impossible for those who have once been enlightened,

 And, yes, Martin Luther also attempted to remove Hebrews from his German Bible.

 Deliberately disobeying God will have a hardening effect and make it easier to sin again.
 Your self-image changes for the worse and eventually you lose all hope of reconciliation as your sins increase.
 I think this is what is described in the letter to the Hebrews above.
 The Church sees this as a mortal sin, or "sin unto death" which is the topic of the next section.